redwoodjs/redwood/docs/docs/deploy/baremetal.md

 }
 ```

-Note the inclusion of `migrate = false` so that migrations are not run again on this server (they only need to run once and it makes sense to keep them with the api side).
+Note the inclusion of `migrate = false` so that migrations are not run again on the web server (they only need to run once and it makes sense to keep them with the api side).

 You can add as many `[[servers]]` blocks as you need.